ngnos/ngnos-build/packages/linux-kernel/linux-6.1.23/Documentation/networking/ip-sysctl.rst

 	Default value is 0.

-link_filter - INTEGER
-	0 - Allow packets to be received for the address on this interface even if interface is disabled or no carrier.
-	1 - Ignore packets received if interface associated with the incoming address is down.
-	2 - Ignore packets received if interface associated with the incoming address is down or has no carrier.

-	Default value is 0.
-Note that some distributions enable it in startup scripts.

 arp_filter - BOOLEAN
 	- 1 - Allows you to have multiple network interfaces on the same subnet, and have the ARPs for each interface be answered